-- Age ranges included: Records were only included in the data where the beneficiary had an age in the range 50-120 in the year of exposure. - Excluded participants: The data excludes records in relation to the following participants: - Non-in payment participants as we are interested in mortality post retirement.
-(Note that this exclusion is based upon status at the start of the year and so retirements during the calendar year are excluded until the following year.) - Certain only beneficiaries as these participants have usually died - Annuity amount: To ensure comparability of benefit amounts between participants, where the benefit included a Social Security Level Option ("SSLO") the ultimate benefit level was used.
-Similarly, participants where the benefit amount included other short-term supplements had these supplements excluded. - Excluded data: Records with missing or invalid data have been screened out according to the following: - Invalid or missing Social Security Number ("SSN") for plans which participated in the SSN-based death audit (and so could not be audited as alive or dead) and for which valuation statuses indicating deaths were not available (this impacted the 2008-2011 data only and so not the period we have used to calibrate VitaCurves); - Missing or invalid dates of birth (as they can not be assigned an age); - Missing gender - Zero benefit amounts
+- Death audit: To ensure a complete record of deaths, and accurate dates of death, Social Security Numbers ("SSN") were collected for the vast majority of plans.
+This enabled comparison to the Social Security Death Master File to establish dates of death5. - Age ranges included: For data prior to 2017/18 records were only included in the data where the beneficiary had an age in the range 50-120 in the year of exposure.
+For the 2017-18 update records born before 1900 or after 1966 were excluded. - Excluded participants: The data excludes records in relation to the following participants: - Non-in payment participants as we are interested in mortality post retirement.
+(Note that this exclusion is based upon status at the start of the year and so retirements during the calendar year are excluded until the following year.) - Certain only beneficiaries as these participants have usually died - Annuity amount: To ensure comparability of benefit amounts between participants, where the benefit included a Social Security Level Income Option ("SSLIO") the ultimate benefit level was used.
+Similarly, participants where the benefit amount included other short-term supplements had these supplements excluded. - Excluded data: Records with missing or invalid data have been screened out according to the following: - Invalid or missing Social Security Number ("SSN") for plans which participated in the SSN-based death audit (and so could not be audited as alive or dead) and for which valuation statuses indicating deaths were not available (this impacted the 2008-2011 data only and so not the period we have used to calibrate VitaCurves); - Missing or invalid dates of birth (as they cannot be assigned an age); - Missing gender - Zero benefit amounts